 Taylor Jost - Intern (Bonner Leader Program)

 Taylor is originally from Atlanta but grew up in Raleigh.
 Her interest in sustainable food began in middle school and flourished in high school.
 As Taylor’s interest became centered around counteracting the environmental degradation associated with animal agriculture, her passion caused her to want to increase the availability and accessibility of sustainable, plant-based food.
-Taylor is currently studying public policy at the University of North Carolina at Chapel Hill and hopes to eventually go to law school.
-When she isn’t studying, Taylor can usually be found doing hot yoga, dancing, sipping kombucha, or reading.
+Taylor is currently majoring in Environmental Studies and English on a sustainability track, while minoring in Food Studies at the University of North Carolina at Chapel Hill.
+When she isn’t studying, Taylor can usually be found teaching hot yoga, dancing, sipping kombucha, or reading.

 Aly Worthem - Intern (Bonner Leader Program)

-Aly is a first-year student at the University of North Carolina at Chapel Hill.
+Aly is a sophomore at the University of North Carolina at Chapel Hill.
 She grew up farming and gardening with her grandpa in the suburbs of Chicago.
-She is interested in studying environmental science and Spanish, and would like to explore a career in environmental policy abroad.
+She is interested in Speech-Pathology, Spanish, and the environment, and would like to pursue a career working with people with special needs.
 In her free time, Aly likes being outdoors and reading.
-You can catch her at the Carrboro Farmer’s Market most Saturdays!
+You can catch her at the Carrboro Farmers Market most Wednesdays!

 Hunter Holbrook - Graduate Intern (Food Ambassador Program)